 The key is deciding what you want to improve and then working on that thing every day.
 A 1% improvement every day can produce big results in the end.

-7. Increase your energy
+7. Improve your energy

 Energy is a huge motivator.
 If we are fired up or excited about someone or something, we are usually very focused and motivated.